 Example: Val = "-0.0123456789", Format = ":0.0000(E000)" => Result = ":-1.2346(E-002)"

-The first format is used for positive numbers (and for 0 if the third format missing), second for negative numbers (without minus sign) and third for 0.
+1st default format is used for positive numbers (and for 0 if the third format missing).

 Remember, from the negative part is read only string before number and after the number, all other (the number format) is used always from positive part.